gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Don't know if that's a lot or a little for soldiers.
 I've never been one for that kind of conversation, but even if I was,
-I don't think I'd want to have it with strangers."
+I don't think I'd want to have it with Aft."

 Indy blew on her tea reflectively.
-"Well, we did light fires for some of their friends.
+"Well, they did help out last night.
-Maybe they think that means they're not strangers any more.
+We'd have been in real trouble without them.
-And they did help out last night.
+And we did light fires for some of their friends.
-We'd have been in real trouble without them."
+Maybe they think that means they're not strangers any more."

 "Mmph."
 Grappa Gas frowned at his chai,